Asghar Hussain Deobandi: Education

 Aged eight, he began studying with Muhammad Abdullah, alias Miyanji Munne Shah and studied Quran from his father and then started to study Persian from him.
 Later he was enrolled in Darul Uloom Deoband.
-He continued with the Persian class and studied Persian from Muhammad Yaseen, the father of Muhammad Shafi Deobandi.
+He continued with the Persian class and studied Persian from Muhammad Yaseen, the father of Muhammad Shafi.
 He studied mathematics from Manzoor Ahmad.
 He passed the class of Persian with first position and soon received Muwatta Imam Malik as an honorary gift.
 As Asghar Hussain turned 17 or 18 and reached the Arabic classes in Darul Uloom Deoband, his father died on 20 September 1894.
 He discontinued his studies for almost one year and started to teach in his ancestral madrasa.

 At the request of Mahmud Hasan Deobandi, Asghar Hussain entered the Darul Uloom Deoband again on 1 April 1896 and continued with Arabic classes.
 He studied Sahih al-Bukhari, Sahih Muslim, Jami` at-Tirmidhi and Sunan Abu Dawood with Mahmud Hasan Deobandi.
 His other teachers included Azizur Rahman Usmani and Ghulam Rasool Baghwi.
 He graduated in 1320 AH and was awarded his certificate from Mahmud Hasan Deobandi and Hafiz Muhammad Ahmad.

 He was an authorized disciple of Imdadullah Muhajir Makki in the Chishti branch of Tasawwuf.

 Career

 After graduating from the Darul Uloom Deoband, he worked in the office department of the Darul Uloom for more than one year.
 Then his teachers Mahmud Hasan Deobandi and Hafiz Muhammad Ahmad sent him to the madrassa of the Atala Masjid, Jaunpur for the post of head-teacher and he served there for seven years.
 In the meantime in 1327 AH, he laid the foundation stone of Madrasatul Islah in Sarai Meer, Azamgarh in 1908.
 He was called to Darul Uloom Deoband and was entrusted with co-editorship of the journal Al-Qasim of the Darul Uloom, while the editor was Maulana Habeebur Rahman.
 He was entrusted the teaching of Sunan Abu Dawud in Darul Uloom Deoband and he also taught the books of tafsir and fiqh like Jalalayn and Durr-e-Mukhtar.
-His notable students include Muhammad Shafi Deobandi, Manazir Ahsan Gilani. and Mufti Naseem Ahmad Fareedi.
+His notable students include Muhammad Shafi, Manazir Ahsan Gilani. and Mufti Naseem Ahmad Fareedi.
 He restarted his ancestral madrasa which had been closed since the death of his father.
 The madrasa came later under the care of his son Sayyid Bilal Hussain Mian (d.
 9 February 1990) and is now known as Madrassa Asgharia Qadeem whilst its historical name is Darul Musafireen, Madrasa Taleemul Quran.